-Through therapy, medication, or even positive lifestyle changes, it’s possible for noticeable symptoms to improve.
+Through therapy, medication, or even positive lifestyle changes, it’s possible for noticeable signs of depression to improve.

-For best results, check with a healthcare provider or qualified mental health professional to find the best avenue for your treatment.
+For best results, seek medical advice from a healthcare provider or qualified mental health professional to find the best avenue for your treatment.

 Insider tips, early access and more.